JaynetD/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A program will assign a random number to the variable n each time it is executed
+A This program will assign a random number to the variable n each time it is execued